22388o/yuv/crates/pixels/README.md

 * [`LightningCommitmentProof`] - input/ouput proof for Lightning commitment transaction [`to_local` output].
 * [`LightningHtlcProof`] - input/output proof for Lightning commitment transaction [`htlc` output].

+> In future, arbitary scripts that have public key in it will be supported.

 ## Example

 Suppose Alice wants to send 5 YUV coins to Bob.
 For that, she needs to create a